How and why I used transferrable points for flights to Hawaii

 I just returned a few weeks ago from a vacation in Hawaii, where my daughter, my mom and I were lucky enough to visit both Maui and the Big Island.
 I’d been eyeing a stay at the Grand Wailea Maui, A Waldorf Astoria Resort for forever, and when I saw award night availability open up for January 2020 I jumped on it.

-Thanks to my Hilton Honors Aspire Card from American Express card and the welcome bonus I earned from The Hilton Honors American Express Business Card, I knew our hotel stay would be covered.
+Thanks to my Hilton Honors Aspire Card from American Express and the welcome bonus I earned from The Hilton Honors American Express Business Card, I knew our hotel stay would be covered.
 But flights were a different story.
 The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 I live in Missoula, Montana, so finding award flights that don’t involve some sort of crazy routing can be challenging.
 Because I have a four-year-old in tow, I pay close attention to flight times and layovers.